-- Do not load the toilet with more than a maximum of 120 kg. - ▷ If there is any risk of frost and the vehicle is not heated, empty the sewage tank. - Do not sit on the lid of the toilet.
+- ▷ If there is any risk of frost and the vehicle is not heated, empty the Thetford cassette. - Do not sit on the lid of the toilet.
 The lid is not designed to bear the weight of a person and could break. - Use a suitable chemical for this toilet.
 The ventilation will merely remove the odour but not germs and gases.
 Germs and gases will have a detrimental effect on the sealing rubbers.